 For college-level work done prior to high school graduation, see the Pre-Matriculated College Credit policy in the University Section of this catalog.

 WITHDRAWAL FROM COURSES

-Engineering student requests for authorized withdrawal from a course without penalty (WX) will be granted automatically until approximately three and a half weeks after mid-term break.
-See www.villanova.edu/enroll/registrar/calendar/ for exact date).
+Engineering student requests for authorized withdrawal from a course without penalty (WX) will be granted automatically until approximately three and a half weeks after mid-term break (view the Academic Calendar for official date).